Code Extension

 Code Extension is a powerful feature that enables you to make hard-coded adjustments to flow steps definition.

-To hard-code a flow step, on the desired flow step, click the Code Extension section header, then click the Edit icon displayed next to the desired language (if there are bot additional languages set on the bot).
+To hard-code a flow step, on the desired flow step, click the Code Extension section header, then click the Edit icon displayed next to the desired language (if there are AI Agent additional languages set on the AI Agent).
 The Code Extension editor appears.

 The Code Extension provides you with a set of predefined code templates to help you define your JavaScript code.